obophenotype/cell-ontology/docs/relations_guide.md

 * [<u>Defining cell types - from free text to formal definitions.</u>](http://fu.bar)

 ## Intro
-The aim of this document is to provide an accessible guide to how to use Object Properties[1] (relations) to record the properties that define cell types including location, lineage, function, morphology and marker genes.
-This guide applies to the Cell Ontology, but also other OBO ontologies that represent cell types, including the Drosophila Anatomy Ontology.
+The aim of this document is to provide an accessible guide to how to use relations to record the properties that define cell types including location, lineage, function, morphology and marker genes.
+The term 'relations' here refers principally to OWL Object Properties, but also includes Annoation Properties used as shortcuts for more expressive logical axioms that can be programatically generated from them.

-Object properties in this guide are grouped by general use case (e.g. recording location) and each object property is illustrated by an example of the form, e.g.-
+Relations in this guide are grouped by general use case (e.g. recording location) and each is illustrated by an example e.g.-

--   CD4-positive, alpha-beta T-Cell subClassOf ‘has plasma membrane
-    > part’ some ‘CD4 molecule’
+-   CD4-positive, alpha-beta T-Cell subClassOf ‘has plasma membrane part’ some ‘CD4 molecule’

 -   melanocyte subClassOf ‘has part’ some melanosome.